Cincinnati Reds outfielder Nick Castellanos stops by 'Flippin' Bats'

 Castellanos worked his way to becoming an All-Star in the outfield this season after spending several seasons with the Detroit Tigers playing mainly third base.

-But once he was moved to the outfield he felt he sense of calm that allowed his game to go to another level.
+But once he moved to the outfield, he felt he sense of calm that allowed his game to go to another level.

 Watch the full interview with Nick Castellanos below: